 Unfortunately there aren't any easy alternatives to this phrase.
 Sometimes I use phrases like "defending the innocent" but that's so much longer and doesn't make the same instinctive connection, because the phrase isn't in standard use.
 So even I end up talking about "self-defense" for convenience often.

 "Harm", "hurt", "violence"¶

-These words are used in such a way that a negative use ("nonviolent") implies something is "peaceful" behavior, yet a positive use carries a strong connotation of only referring to physical pain or damage and excluding other actions that aggress against another person's autonomy.
-For example, invading someone's bodily space, touching them without consent in non-injurious ways, intentionally slandering them, "playfully" interfering with their use of their belongings, refusing to leave them in peace when they're in their own territory minding their own business, lying to them or taking their freedom of movement; these things are often portrayed as merely "annoying" behavior and not grounds for "violent" retaliation.
+These words are used in such a way that a negative use ("nonviolent") implies something is peaceful behavior, but a positive use carries a strong connotation of only referring to physical pain or damage and not other aggressions against another person's autonomy.

 Still, "violence" is useful as an ideograph against statists, who need the emotional manipulation to help them see through their indoctrination, especially for calling out the enforcement fallacy.
 But in general it does us a disservice that these words are so particularly - yet not strictly - associated with physical pain and damage.

 Some alternatives that don't carry this propagandic connotation are "infringe" and "violate".
 They're not a perfect solution though, since they sound a bit too formal for some contexts.